-- Stay put: Do not realise your losses by exiting in a state of panic.The Nifty 50 dipped from 6000 levels in 2007 to 3000 in 2009, as the world financial crisis hit.
+1. Remain Invested: Do not realise your losses by exiting in a state of panic.The Nifty 50 dipped from 6000 levels in 2007 to 3000 in 2009, as the world financial crisis hit.
 Anyone who left the market at that point would have realised a 50% loss.
 However since that point, the Nifty has tripled since then and now sits at 11,000 levels.
 A gain of 3 times over in just nine years translates to a CAGR (Compounded Average Growth Rate) of 13% – enough to generate a great deal of wealth.
 At the end of it, an investor who stayed put would be sitting on a 200% gain.

-- Look for strategic entry points: A market dip is also an opportunity.
-It gives you a chance to increase your holdings of mutual funds and make larger profits when markets rally.
+3. Look for strategic entry points: A market dip is also an opportunity.
+It gives you a chance to increase your holdings of mutual funds and make larger profits when market revives.
 If you do not want to do this through SIPs/STPs and have a strong risk appetite – you can make lump sum investments when the market drops.

 However, this can be quite risky if the market keeps on falling as you have to be then stay invested for at least a period of 5 years to see real results.
 Although, the gains from such strategic investments are pretty high.

 4. Remember, time is in your favour: In the long run, the market moves in an upward direction owing to positive GDP growth in the long run.
 Thereby, it is advisable to not react to short-term market fluctuations and stay invested for a long term, in case of equity instruments.